JacksonAllan/Verstable/README.md

 - The aforementioned metadata associated with each bucket (the 4-bit hash fragment, the 1-bit flag, and the 11-bit link to the next key in the chain) are stored together in a uint16_t array rather than in the bucket alongside the key and (optionally) the value.

 One way to conceptualize this design is as a chained hash table in which overflowing keys are stored not in separate memory allocations but in otherwise unused buckets.
-In this regard, it is similar to the design discussed by Malte Skarupke's [Bytell hash table](https://www.youtube.com/watch?v=M2fKMP47slQ).
+In this regard, it is similar to the design discussed by Malte Skarupke's Bytell hash table, which is detailed [here](https://www.youtube.com/watch?v=M2fKMP47slQ).

 Advantages of this design include: